Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 a negative N1 peak,
 a positive P1 peak,
 and a negative N2 peak.
+#add([The windows for selecting the calculated features
+were based on preliminary visualizations of the waveforms at each visit, such that the selected windows would capture the most component peaks across all subjects.])
 Due to normative maturation of the waveforms as infants age, one set of user-specified windows for calculating component features was used for visit-1 and 2 and another was used for visit-3.